n349ca/Netreo/URLs/README.md

 ***NOTE:*** the URLs below are partial URLs meaning that they would be placed after your Netreo server name.
 For instance https://netreo.lap.com would be your server name and then you would add to this a URL from below.

 This one has a ton of debug info and is a complex Debug page.
+NOT AVAILABLE ON SaaS SYSTEMS

      Netreo Debug Page (click on Status 200 to expand the full menu)
      - /fw/index.php?r=debug/default/index